hamidb80/hypothesis-of-understanding/readme.md

 ## what is height of a node in GoT
 think of GoT as Valley, and nodes as hills and Mountains.
 The more unconventional to get from a neighbours of a node to it, the more the height of it.

+### easy-ness and hard-ness of a problem
+the easy-ness and hard-ness of a problem is indicated by height of its node.

 ## Bluri's idea about creativity
 > here what I mean by the word "create" is that makeing/producing something that the creator/author has not seen like it before.